Guide to Work, Study, Travel and Living Abroad

-Visiting My Own Ancestors
+The Hadzabe: Visiting My Own Ancestors

 Article and photos by James Michael Dorsey

-View of early mankind, Tanzania
+View of early humanmankind in Tanzania.

-View of early mankind.
+View of early humankind.

 In the lush rolling hills of the Serengeti plateau in western Tanzania, the last vestiges of our own ancestors still live as they did before recorded history.

-Hadazbe land and Ngorogoro crater
+Hadazbe land and Ngorongoro crater.

 Hadazbe land and Ngorogoro crater rim.

 No evidence exists to suggest the Hadzabe migrated from any other location.
-Even their very language bears no resemblance to any other tongue.
-They have no chiefs and no social rules; disputes are settled by re-location.
-Marriage is arbitrary, and can be entered into or abandoned at any time.
+Even their language bears no resemblance to any other tongue.
+They have no chiefs and no social rules; disputes are settled by relocation.
+Marriage is arbitrary and can be entered into or abandoned at any time.
 Children are raised by the entire clan, regardless of parentage.
-About the only concession to the modern world are the metal arrowheads and knives they acquire from neighboring tribes by trading game meat.

 The Meeting